 Virgin Records offered him a recording contract.
 His album, Streetwise, was released in March, 1991 with much fanfare which included a televised performance of Liszt's Hungarian Rhapsody No. 2 on the Joan Rivers Show.
 The label president referred to Streetwise as a "hit out of the box'' as it made it on to the rock sales charts in many of America's retail chains in its opening weeks.
 Jay Leno invited Kastle to start touring with him as his opening act that summer.
 Kastle made a guest appearance with Leno on NBC's The Tonight Show.
 By the fall of 1991 Cleveland Scene Magazine reported, "Streetwise became the biggest selling album on Virgin Classics."

 In 1992, Kastle toured as the opening act for both comedians Jay Leno and the late George Carlin.
 Virgin sent Kastle to London to record his fifth concerto with the Philharmonia Orchestra.
 The piece is also known as the "Royce Concerto."
 Entertainment Tonight did a profile on Kastle while the album was being recorded.
 Soon after the recording was finished, Richard Brandson sold his record label to EMI.
-European executives closed the New York offices and prevented Kastle from having a release or moving to another label.
-They also cancelled Virgin Record's plans to record Kastle's Titanic Symphony.
+European executives closed the New York offices, run by Virgin Classics label president Rogher Holdredge, while keeping Kastle tied to his contract for years which prevented him from releasing the Royce Concerto album or moving to another label.

 In 1997, the Royce Concerto was released by an independent label.
 Kastle promoted the album performing piano recitals on college campuses and as Jay Leno's opening act in Las Vegas.